Emily K. Carian

 Carian, Emily K. and Amy L. Johnson.
-“Seeing the Light?
-Persistence in Individual Explanations for Gender Inequality.”
+“The Agency Myth: Persistence in Individual Explanations for Gender Inequality.”
+Under Review.

 Carian, Emily K. and Jasmine D. Hill (equal authorship).
 "Everybody's Lying: What Qualitative Researchers Need to Know about Social Desirability Bias."
 In Progress.

 Wynn, Alison T. and Emily K. Carian.
 "High-Hanging Fruit: How Gender Bias Remains Entrenched in Employee Evaluations."
 In Progress.